-Competitive scores on the Graduate Record Examination (GRE)
+- Competitive scores on the Graduate Record Examination (GRE)

-- Biology (two courses with lab)
+- General Biology (1 semester with lab)

-- Calculus and/or statistics (one year)
+- Calculus and/or statistics (1 year)

-- General Chemistry (one year with lab)
+- General Chemistry (1 year with lab)

 - Organic Chemistry II or Biochemistry (1 semester, lab not required)

 - An additional course in mathematics, computer science or chemistry may substitute for the second semester of physics.

 Transfer Credit Policy

-Transfer of credit may be allowed for courses comparable to those offered in our programs, which were taken in other accredited biomedical or biological sciences graduate programs in the U.S.A.
-Grades of B or higher or a passing grade in a pass/fail course are required.
-The Biomedical Sciences Ph.D.
-Program may accept up to 12 transfer credits.
-Transfer credit will be determined by the Program Director in consultation with program faculty after matriculation of a student into the program.
+Transfer of credit may be allowed for courses comparable to those offered in our program.
+Courses must have been taken at an accredited biomedical or biological sciences graduate program in the U.S. Grades of B or higher or a passing grade in a pass/fail course are required.
+The Biomedical Sciences PhD program may accept up to 12 transfer credits.
+Transfer credit will be determined by the program director in consultation with program faculty after matriculation of a student into the program.